 We have AI creative directors, writing TV commercials for Lexus.
 We have AI film directors working to a set of human-defined parameters and outputting not just a screenplay but actually generating a short film.
 Yes fair enough, it's nonsensical when watched.
 But that is happening.

 And the newest and what I am finding most incredible development from Nvidia researchers is their deep learning-based model that uses a conditional generative neural net as a starting point, and then post training is able to render new 3D environments after being trained on existing videos shot from vehicles driving through cities.

-In the future, are those people whose job has been taken by a machine, and who are living in a AI induced utopia really going to be sat living in a VR world that allows then to do anything they want or be anyone they want, as Ready Player One would have us believe?
+In the future, are those people whose job has been taken by a machine, and who are living in an AI induced utopia really going to be sat living in a VR world that allows them to do anything they want or be anyone they want, as Ready Player One would have us believe?
 I doubt that.